sprngr/recipes/2018-04-11-keto-chicken-katsu.md

 Use more as needed, this is the base
 * 1 cup almond flour
 * 3 eggs, beaten
-* 1 cup of crushed pork rinds
+* 2 cups of crushed pork rinds, pulverized in food processor

 ### Oil
 Use more as needed, will require enough to fill the bottom third of your pan.